MP Estate Planning UK

 Responsibilities of Executors

-The responsibilities of executors in a trust will are extensive and critical to the effective administration of your estate.
-Some of their key duties include:
+The responsibilities of executors in a Trust Will are extensive and critical to the effective administration of your estate.
+Their key duties include:

-• Maintaining accurate records of all transactions and communications related to the estate.
+• Maintaining accurate records of all transactions and decisions made during the administration period.

 Relationship with Trustees

-By understanding the role of executors and their relationship with trustees, you can better appreciate the importance of appointing individuals who are capable and trustworthy to manage your estate according to your instructions.
+By understanding the role of executors and their relationship with trustees, you can appreciate the importance of appointing capable and trustworthy individuals to both roles — people who will work together to protect your family’s inheritance.

 Common Misconceptions About Trust Wills